srihari4mbatech/High_performance_python/README.md

 Tuples are cached by the Python runtime that means we don't need to reserve memory every time we want to use one.
 Lists and tuples take mixed types.
 * Instantiating a list is 5.1x times slower compared to instantiating tuple.
+* unordered lists and tuples search complexity is o(n) compared to dictionary/set complexity of o(1).